-Chilitos is a Jamaican-Mexican restaurant beloved by many located in the heart of the city with an unbeatable ambiance.
+Chilitos is a beloved Jamaican-Mexican restaurant located in the heart of the city with an unbeatable ambiance.
 While there are many factors that contribute to this, including their electrifying atmosphere, delicious food and mouth-watering drinks (if you know, you know), their love and celebration of art stands out.
 From their bar to their walls, they are home to a selection of stunning murals that truly encapsulate this blend between the two nations' cultures.

 Personally, my favourite mural at Chilitos has to be their portrait of the iconic Mexican artist, Frida Kahlo.
 It's impossible to miss this captivating piece located at the restaurant's entrance.
 It's only fitting for this space as Kahlo, famous for her collection of self-portraits, is one of Mexico's most well-known artists.
 This Jamaican rendition celebrates this while adding its own flair truly native to the artist's, Charl Baker, style of work.

 Kaya Herb House is the ultimate chill spot with an abundance of personality and life.
 Among their many cool finds, including their must-see vintage abandoned plane, they have a variety of colourful murals to check out on property.
 These murals create an inspiring, relaxing and welcoming atmosphere whether you're stopping by for a top up or to enjoy one of their signature pizzas.